tiagofrepereira2012/paper_notes/notes/face_rec_demographics/accuracy_comparison_across_face_recognition_algorithms.md

 For the database, they resuscitated GBU database (Good, Bad and Ugly).
 For the record, this dataset contains 1,085 images of 437 identities in each partition.
-The dataset includes frontal images that vary in environment (e.g., indoors and outdoors) and demographics (race, age, gender).
+The dataset includes frontal images that vary in the environment (e.g., indoors and outdoors) and demographics (race, age, gender).
 All images were collected within a single academic year.
 GBU dataset was selected for this study because "(1) race in the GBU dataset is self-reported, (2) the conditions under which the images were taken are identical across and within race groups, and (3) age range is narrow which limits other confounding demographics".

 For this experiment, a subset samples from GBU were selected.
 The rules are the following: